 It is a sad day when, for whatever reason, the American flag does not make it all the way to the very top, where it of course belongs, and let me first assure all of you that my administration will do everything in its power to find out who among our internal enemies, who do not appreciate all that this country has done for them, or among our many external enemies, who will stop at nothing to oppose the imposition of American freedom and democracy on the rest of the world and to destroy our very way of life, our sources of oil and computer chips, and the many decent, law-abiding and hard-working consumers of our football and basketball T-shirts.
 And may I say further that, thanks to one of our great American traditions that has allowed our great presidents to ignore our great laws and our great constitution when they feel that great circumstances warrant such bold action, and thanks to our global hegemony and advanced military systems that allow us to kill, somewhat indiscriminately and certainly without bothering with so-called due process, which is not all it´s cracked up to be—I can personally assure you that in this case, as in every case, evildoers will be identified and they will be killed, and a new department will be created and thousands if not millions of Americans will be given steadily low-paying jobs—not to actually pull up any flags, of course, but to ensure that—whether, whatever or whenever our flags are pulled or not—from this day forward correct procedures will be correctly followed.

 I don’t know why you think the American flag is at half-mast today.
-This is the height to which the flag has always been pulled, and we’ve never heard anyone complain about it before.
+This is the height to which the flag has always been pulled, and we’ve never had anyone complain about it before.
 I’m sorry if you see things differently.
 We’d be glad to allow you to give it a double-pull if you’d like.
-All you need do is register online for this absolutely free service which will also entitle you to be among the first to hear about our other great products.
+All you need do is register on-line for this absolutely free service which will also entitle you to be among the first to hear about our other great products.